-- Drip irrigation is limited to no more than three days per week.
+- Drip irrigation is limited to any two days per week.

 - Covers are required for all pools and spas.
 Liquid pool covers are acceptable.

 - Do not wash vehicles at home.
 Use a carwash that recycles water instead.

 - Do not power wash homes or businesses.